Kennedy Center Announces 2019 Honorees

 Michael Tilson Thomas is best known as the music director of the San Francisco Symphony, where he has championed modern American composers alongside established European masters.
 Previously, he conducted several orchestras (including the London Symphony Orchestra, where he is conductor laureate), and he has composed work for orchestra and small ensembles.

 He also co-founded and remains artistic director of the New World Symphony, a Miami-based fellowship program for up-and-coming classical performers.
 In 2004, he told NPR's Ari Shapiro that he was happy to pass on other prestigious opportunities in favor of guiding the next generation of musicians.
 "I used to, with great frustration, say, 'Oh, well, it will have to be in the next lifetime,'" Thomas said.
-"Now it's with great peace, resignation and relief that I say, 'Oh, it'll have to be the next lifetime.'"
+"Now it's with great peace, resignation and relief that I say, 'Oh, it'll have to be the next lifetime.' "

 Throughout a career that began in the 1960s, actress Sally Field has accumulated a long list of major roles.
 Once known for playing wholesome characters in sitcoms, she says she fought typecasting to break into film; she's now remembered for complex titular roles on the miniseries Sybil and the feature film Norma Rae.
-Those are among the projects which won her two Oscars and three Emmys (and a Tony nomination to boot).
+Those are among the projects that won her two Oscars and three Emmys (and a Tony nomination to boot).

 "Do I still have that gnawing, hair-on-fire feeling of needing more and wanting to reach out for something that's just outside of my grasp?" she said to NPR's Ari Shapiro after publishing her memoir in 2018.
 "Yes, totally.
 Yes.
 But can I now look back and feel the length that I've traveled?
 Yes.
 And I couldn't do that before."